-Hong Kong anti-extradition protesters fire up fight in the suburbs
+Hong Kong extradition protesters escalate fight in suburbs

 Earlier on Sunday, hundreds of journalists joined a silent march to demand better treatment from police at protests.

-Additional reporting by Joyce Zhou, Aleksander Solum, Writing by Anne Marie Roantree; Editing by Clarence Fernandez and Raissa Kasolowsky
+Additional reporting by Joyce Zhou, Aleksander Solum, Writing by Anne Marie Roantree; Editing by Clarence Fernandez and Mark Heinrich